 Henrietta Georgiana Maria Iremonger was born in 1806, the daughter of Reverend Lascelles Iremonger, a senior member of the clergy at Winchester Cathedral.
-The family moved frequently living with different relatives, commonly with her aunt Margaret and uncle William Pitt MP, who was to become Prime Minister.
+The family moved frequently living with different relatives, commonly with her aunt Margaret and uncle William Pitt Morton.
 King George III often dropped in for luncheon with her uncle.

 In 1824 Georgiana ‘came out’ by being presented at Court to the King and Queen.
 During her debutantes’ ball at Arlington Street she met Sir William Chatterton, many years her senior, whom she married when she was just 17.
 The couple spent the early years of their marriage at his home at Castle Mahon, County Cork, Ireland and Winchester with Georgiana’s parents, spending winter months abroad.

 After the death of Georgiana’s father, the couple moved to Seamore Place in Mayfair along with her mother.
 When in town the Chatterton’s were regular guests of King William IV and when in the country Georgiana frequently visited Princess Victoria at Tunbridge Wells.
 In 1837, Georgiana anonymously published her first novel Aunt Dorothy’s Tales.
 This was followed by her second novel, Rambles in South Ireland, in 1839, the first edition receiving great acclaim and selling out within weeks.